genleung/cfLog/README.md

 That's all, and you can find the samples in 'build/bin' directory, and the libraries are in 'build/lib' directory.

 ## Usage
-artLog is easy to use.
+cfarLog is easy to use.
 Basically, it could be used in two styles:
-- art::LOG*() Macro style
+- cfar::LOG*() Macro style
-- C++ object art::Log style
+- C++ object cfar::Log style

 ## Samples

-    using namespace art;
+    using namespace cfar;
     ...

     int a=123;